MySQL

 None

-When you use this configuration, scan.startup.mode must be set to timestamp.
-The timestamp is specified in milliseconds.
+When you use this parameter, you must set scan.startup.mode to timestamp.
+The timestamp unit is milliseconds.

 Important